-The Draft Bill includes a requirement to provide justification for the differences between income tax accrued (current year) and the amount of income tax due if the statutory rate of the jurisdiction is applied to the profit or loss before income tax.
-In general, the reasons for these differences are limited to a few reasons (e.g., tax incentives, offset of tax losses), which are all normal business practices.
-However, the reasons may not be easily understood and thus misinterpreted by readers of the document.
+The Introduced Bill includes a requirement to provide justification for the differences between income tax accrued (current year) and the amount of income tax due if the statutory rate of the jurisdiction is applied to the profit or loss before income tax.
+In general, the reasons for these differences are limited to a few reasons (e.g., tax incentives, offset of tax losses), which are all normal business practices and inherent in a majority of developed tax systems including Australia.
+However, the reasons may not be easily understood and thus misinterpreted by readers of the document or be open to intentional misinterpretation.
 Furthermore, Pillar Two makes most of these differences less relevant.
 NFTC recommends that this information requirement be removed in order to align with the EU Public Directive.
 By removing this information, the appropriate level of data for public transparency that can be easily understood would be achieved.